 5 Tips to Saving Money on a Plant-Based Diet

 Buy items that are staples in your diet such as rice, oats, dried beans or nuts in bulk to save money (and packaging!).
 At first glance it may seem that there is only a savings of a few cents but if you add up the savings over the course of a year, the difference can run in the dollar amount.
 Buying a typical canister of oatmeal (2.65 lbs) may cost you up to $3 to $4 dollars but buying oatmeal in bulk will allow you to pay as little as 99 cents per pound.
 Grocery stores such as Sprouts and Whole Foods have bins where you can scoop out however much you want of an item and you pay the price by weight.
 This is also a great way to try out new items, such as an unfamiliar new spice in a recipe.
 You can also shop at wholesale stores such as Costco and Sam’s Club where you can purchase other food items in bulk that you may find at other grocery stores.
-Purchase frozen fruits for smoothies, granola bars for snacks and olive or avocado oil for salads or cooking if you use them often.
+Purchase frozen fruits for smoothies, granola bars for snacks, and olive or avocado oil for salads or cooking if you use them often.

 Always be on the lookout for sale items!
 Publix often offers buy one, get one specials, which is a great way to stock up on some of your favorites for half the price.
 Sprouts' app will offer deals of the week.
 Kroger has manager's sellout on close-to expiration items.
 Various grocery stores also have in store ads that change from week to week with special deals on certain items.
-These are great opportunities to stock up on some of the more costly plant-based foods like frozen meals, meat-alternatives and non-dairy frozen desserts.
-Fun fact: some stores have a day (usually Wednesday) where their weekly ads overlap, and you can get the most bang for your buck.
+These are great opportunities to stock up on some of the more costly plant-based foods like frozen meals, meat-alternatives, and plant-based yogurt.

 What have you found helps with staying budget friendly while eating plant-based?